Mark Knight (cartoonist): Childhood

 Born in Marrickville, Sydney, Knight grew up in Lakemba, attended Wiley Park Primary School and then Narwee Boys' High School.
 He showed an early interest in drawing which was encouraged by his artistic father.
 Knight's first cartoons were of his family and their idiosyncrasies, drawn at family gatherings.
 When he was six years old, Knight's father bought him Paul Rigby's cartoon annual of 1967; Rigby's work influence his artwork for many years.
 He created scrapbooks of Rigby's cartoons cut from The Daily Telegraph, and studied and imitated them while developing his cartooning style.

 Knight started a cadetship in 1980 in the Fairfax art department, filling in the black squares in the crossword grids.
 He went to East Sydney Technical College and studied life drawing, painting, drawing and etching.

 Career

-Knight worked as an editorial cartoonist for The Herald, and later for the Herald Sun after The Herald and The Sun were united in 1990.

-In 1999 Knight, alongside Bill Leak and other male political cartoonists, were criticised by the Labor Party's deputy leader, Jenny Macklin, who argued that cartoons such as those by Knight and Leak showing Meg Lees in sexual relations with John Howard were demeaning to women politicians.
+In 1999 Knight and Bill Leak were criticised by the Labor Party's deputy leader, Jenny Macklin, who said that cartoons such as those by Knight and Leak showing Meg Lees in sexual relations with John Howard were demeaning to women politicians.

 Knight created the children's character "Leuk the Duck" (derived from leukemia), a mascot for the Challenge cancer foundation which has subsequently been used in the organisation's educational material.

-Knight is also well-known for his Australian rules football imagery.
-After cartoonist William Ellis Green ("WEG") died in 2008, Knight took over his role as the Herald Suns creator of Australian Football League (AFL) premiership posters and, because of this, has made media appearances on AFL shows, including designing alternate posters.
-For example, in 2017 on The Front Bar ahead of that year's grand final between Richmond and Adelaide, he unveiled a poster showing co-host and Richmond fan Mick Molloy wearing a Tiger onesie.
+After cartoonist William Ellis Green ("WEG") died in 2008, Knight took over his role as the Herald Suns creator of Australian Football League (AFL) premiership posters.
+In 2017 on The Front Bar ahead of that year's grand final between Richmond and Adelaide, he unveiled a poster showing co-host and Richmond fan Mick Molloy wearing a Tiger onesie.